Long-term prediction intervals with many covariates

-Then the SRD specific conclusions of Theorem \ref{th:light tailed nonlinear} with $Q_n(u)$ replaced by $\bar{Q}_n(u)$. \end{theorem} Note that, the uniform functional dependence measure on the cross-product space $x_{.j}e_.$ can often be simplified using H\"older inequalities and the usual triangle inequality technique.
-For some examples and calculations of the functional dependence measure for the nonlinear covariate processes, see \citet{wuwu16}.
+\begin{remark} Note that, the uniform functional dependence measure on the cross-product space $x_{.j}e_.$ can often be simplified using H\"older inequalities and the usual triangle inequality technique.
+For some examples and calculations of the functional dependence measure for the nonlinear covariate processes, see \citet{wuwu16}. \end{remark}

-However, the prediction intervals based along the line of (\ref{eq:pi}) would need the future values of $\textbf{x}_i$ which we do not observe.
+The prediction intervals based along the line of (\ref{eq:pi}) would need the future values of $\bm{x}_i$ which we do not observe.
 One possible solution to this is to fit a vector-autoregressive (VAR) model with appropriate lags and then estimate the $k$-step ahead predictions for $ 1 \leq k \leq m$ using the estimated matrix coefficients of the VAR process.
-It is also possible to lay down assumptions on the $\textbf{x}_i$ and $e_i$ process and handle this in a much more rigorous way.
+It is also possible to lay down assumptions on the $\bm{x}_i$ and $e_i$ process and handle this in a much more rigorous way.
 But since our focus is on the relatively easier but asymptotically valid methods of estimating the prediction intervals based on quantiles, we omit that discussion.
-Instead, for practical implementation, (cf. our data analysis from Section \ref{sec:real data analysis} where, for covariates, we used wind and temperature data that are stochastic in nature) we just use the past year-over-year mean as to substitute for $\tran{\textbf{x}_i}\bm \beta $ for $i =n+1 ,\ldots,n+m$.
-Since $m$ is also growing, it is natural that the values of aggregated $\tran{\textbf{x}_i}\bm \beta$ would concentrate around aggregated past year-over-year mean.
-We plan to discuss the issue of simultaneously estimating the future $\textbf{x}_i$'s in a future work.
+Instead, for practical implementation, (cf. our data analysis from Section \ref{sec:real data analysis} where, for covariates, we used wind and temperature data that are stochastic in nature) we just use the past year-over-year mean as to substitute for $\tran{\bm{x}_i}\bm \beta $ for $i =n+1 ,\ldots,n+m$.
+Since $m$ is also growing, it is natural that the values of aggregated $\tran{\bm{x}_i}\bm \beta$ would concentrate around aggregated past year-over-year mean.
+We plan to discuss the issue of simultaneously estimating the future $\bm{x}_i$'s in a future work.